4 Tips for Quantifying Your Achievements

 Before: Proofreads and edits blog posts for SEO optimization.

-After: Proofreads and SEO optimizes 30+ short and long form blog posts per week.
+After: Proofreads and SEO optimize 30+ short and long form blog posts per week.